anand-tummapudi/microservices/README.md

 - runtime - These are not needed to build, but are part of the classpath to test and run the project.
 - test - These are not needed to build and run the project.
 They are needed to compile and run the unit tests.
 - system - These are similar to ones with scope **provided**.
 The only difference is system dependencies are not retrieved from remote repository.
 They are present under project’s subdirectory and are referred from there.
+#### 21. What is @Qualifier and how to use it.
+If more than one bean of the same type is available in the container, the framework will throw NoUniqueBeanDefinitionException, indicating that more than one bean is available for autowiring.
+By using the @Qualifier annotation, we can eliminate the issue of which bean needs to be injected.
+While we have multiple implementation classes of same interface and while autowiring the service instance, compiler will confuse which one to inject.
+So we need to add @Qualifier marker with qualified name in the implementation class injection and even while using/autowiring the same service inside the controller.